DataSQRL/datasqrl.github.io/blog/2023-07-10-temporal-join.md

     ON r.sensorid = s.id GROUP BY s.machineid
 ```

 Pretty much the same query, just a different join type.
+Just a heads-up: the syntax for temporal joins in Flink SQL is more complex - we'll get to that [later](#easy).

 As a temporal join, we are joining each sensor reading with the version of the sensor record at the time of the data stream.
 In other words, the join not only matches the sensor reading with the sensor record based on the id but also based on the timestamp of the reading to ensure it matches the right version of the sensor record.
 Pretty neat, right?

 Whenever you join a data stream with a state that changes over time, you want to use the temporal join to make sure your data is lined up correctly in time.
 Temporal joins are a powerful feature of stream processing engines that would be difficult to implement in a database.